Global Bandits: Extension: Learning under Time-varying Global Parameter

-Theorem \ref{thm:drift} shows that the average regret is bounded by a decreasing function of the stability of drift and informativeness.
+Theorem \ref{thm:drift} shows that the average regret is bounded by a decreasing function of $\tau$ and informativeness.
 This is expected since the greedy policy is able to track the changes in the parameter when the drift is slow.
-Since the informativeness of the arms is directly related to the learning rate of the global parameter, the tracking performance of the modified algorithm is increasing with the informativeness. \comment{
+Note that tracking performance of non-stationary WAGP depends on the informativeness because it is directly related to learning rate of the global parameter.